EarthLink Internet Review

 EarthLink estimated speeds

 Overall, the faster plans are on par with the rest of the industry.
-For people who want to save on internet costs and don’t need much speed, it’s nice to see some slower plans available.
-But the higher-tiered options aren’t available everywhere, which is disappointing.
+For people who want to save on internet costs and don’t need much speed, it’s helpful to see multiple tiers offered.
+Just note that availability of each tier varies by market and underlying network partner.

 Data caps